 There are also some rental shops in El Chaltén that rent out gear if you’d still like to do certain activities, such as camping, but don’t want to take a tour and didn’t lug all of your gear down to Argentina with you.
 We rented camping gear from Viento Oeste.

 Overall, an amazing thing about El Chaltén is the access to the trails and amazing views right from town.
-This makes it easy to hike, camp, and see more of the area on your own schedule without having to pay for a tour.
+This makes it easy to hike, camp, and see more of the area on your own schedule without having to take a tour.

 There is an ATM near the bus terminal in El Chaltén.
 However, like many smaller cities in Argentina, the machine is not very reliable, charges a high withdrawal fee, and frequently runs out of cash.
 We recommend bringing cash from El Calafate, or other larger cities in Argentina.
 We did not see a currency exchange here, though we visited in the winter when many businesses had closed.